Spotlight on MUFG

 Palm Oil and Forest-Risk Commodities:

-MUFG, a top financier of forest-risk commodities, significantly contributes to the deforestation of Southeast Asian rainforests and peatlands through its funding of conflict palm oil and the pulp and paper sector.
-(Forest and Finance)This financing impacts the climate, biodiversity, and Indigenous communities, and violates MUFG’s own policy against deforestation in High Conservation Value Areas.
-(MUFG) From 2016 to 2023, MUFG financed about US$5.8 billion in these commodities, ranking it 12th among top financiers.
+MUFG is a leading financier of forest-risk commodities among OECD member countries, significantly contributing to the deforestation of Southeast Asian rainforests and peatlands through its funding of conflict palm oil and the pulp and paper sector.
+(Forest and Finance) This financing impacts the climate, biodiversity, and Indigenous communities.
+It enables funding to problematic clients by exploiting loopholes in MUFG’s own policies, which restrict the application of international standards (such as No Deforestation, No Peat, and No Exploitation) only to logging and plantation development.
+(MUFG) From 2016 to June 2024, MUFG financed about US$6.6 billion worth of these commodities, ranking it 13th among top financiers.
 (Forest and Finance)

 © RAN